polcolomer/RandNetGen/readme.md

 Fixing the original clustering spectrum of the PGP network preserving the joint degree distribution *P(k,k')* approx 13 min

+Fixing a flat clustering spectrum of *C(k)=0.25* , preserving the joint degree distribution *P(k,k')* of a Network of a scale free network of 100.000 nodes and gamma exponent 3.1 (169518 edges)  takes approx 86 hours.

 ## Brief description of Random Network Generator